 This course is designed to develop understanding of probabilistic analysis, quantitative reasoning, and inferential statistics.
 Students are provided opportunities to do data analysis on the computer and concentrate on research and policy applications.
+Prerequisite: Graduate standing in social work.

 SWRK 608 - Statistics and Research Seminar